 Common stock offered by us: shares Common stock to be outstanding after this offering: shares Over-allotment option: We have granted the representative of the underwriters an option, exercisable for 45 days after the date of this prospectus, to purchase up to additional shares of common stock from us.
-See "Underwriting."
+See " Underwriting ."
 Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately \$\\$million based upon an assumed public offering price of \$\\$ per share, after deducting the underwriting discounts and estimated offering expenses payable by us.
 We intend to use the net proceeds received from this offering (i) to obtain regulatory approvals, including completing any product development required to meet regulatory requirements and establishing manufacturing facilities with sufficient capacity for clinical evaluation and commercial scale production of the SGT; and (ii) to market the SGT and establish a distribution network in the APAC Region.
 The remaining net proceeds, if any, are expected to be used for working capital and other general corporate purposes.
 See "Use of Proceeds."
-Proposed listing: We have applied to list our common stock on the NYSE American under the symbol "GBSG."
-Although we expect our common stock to be listed on the NYSE American, there can be no assurance that an active trading market will develop.
-Risk factors: An investment in our company is highly speculative and involves a high degree of risk.
+Proposed listing: We have applied to list our common stock on expect our common stock to be listed on market will develop. under the symbol "GBSG."
+Although we there can be no assurance that an active trading Risk factors: An investment in our company is highly speculative and involves a high degree of risk.
 See " Risk Factors " and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.